sanatankc/Ngram/Readme.md

 - Fork this and make your own changes.

 ### How can you use it
-You can use it as you want but you have to give me __@jztsaurabh__ proper credits and a link to this repo.
+You can use it as you want but you have to give me __@itsjzt__ proper credits and a link to this repo.